orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Teacher = facilitator	Coach = environment designer -->
 ---

-## IV.
+## III.
 From Theory to Practice – Designing CLA Environments

-> “The purpose of manipulating constraints is to guide behavior — that’s essentially why we do it.”
+> The purpose of manipulating constraints is to guide behavior — that’s essentially why we do it.
-> — *The Transforming Basketball Podcast, EP132: Effective Constraint Manipulation*
+> — The Transforming Basketball Podcast, EP132: Effective Constraint Manipulation

 ---